Music Audio-Visual Question Answering Requires Specialized Multimodal Designs: Conclusion

 \section{Conclusion}

-This paper underscores the limitations of general-purpose MLLMs for domain-specific tasks such as Music AVQA.
-Successful Music AVQA necessitates specialized designs tailored to musical content's unique demands: fine-grained audio-visual processing, precise temporal modeling, and integrated domain knowledge.
-Our central position is that while general models advance, specialized domains require tailored solutions.
-We call on the research community to: 1) develop more nuanced music understanding benchmarks, and 2) explore hybrid architectures combining MLLM strengths with music-specific components.
+This paper underscores that successful Music AVQA necessitates specialized designs tailored to the unique demands of musical content: fine-grained audio-visual processing, precise spatial-temporal modeling, and integrated domain knowledge.
+We call on the research community to: (i) develop more nuanced music understanding benchmarks, and (ii) explore hybrid architectures combining MLLM strengths with music-specific components.
 The future of effective multimodal AI lies not in a universal approach, but in the thoughtful integration of general capabilities with deep, domain-specific expertise, benefiting music understanding and other complex fields.